RobinB87/farm-sensor-data-management/README.md

    e. call service method in frontend, keep it just an observable and async pipe it in the frontend

 5. renamed some stuff as I saw the correct name should be sensors, not sensor-data (like SensonModule)

+6. install sqlite as in memory database and typeorm as the ORM npm i --save @nestjs/typeorm typeorm npm i --save sqlite3